quantum-energy/quantum-energy.github.io/README.md

 4️⃣ Open in Browser

-Visit https://obscure-adventure-v6qj7prw54vxfxpxp-1776.app.github.dev/ to explore the dashboard.
+Open https://obscure-adventure-v6qj7prw54vxfxpxp-1776.app.github.dev/ to explore the dashboard.

 🌐 Deploying to GitHub Pages